 Managers who accept excuses hold people in a small place.
 We actually hurt people because we buy into their limiting beliefs that will, inevitably, destroy their ability to create the necessary performance to keep their jobs.

 Without a system, there is no predictability of future accountability.
 It needs to be simple, visible, celebrated and coached too.
 But the system must be replicable from manager to manager and from job to job.

 This is no place for creativity—one simple follow-up system with expected accountability is a must.

 Humans fear measurement.
 Yet if done right, they love it.

-Yet when measurement is brought into a bank, people freak out.
+Yet when a measurement is brought into a bank, people freak out.

 Why the difference?

-Because the measurement is placed ahead of the confidence.
+Because the measurement is placed ahead of confidence.

 Confidence comes when people know HOW to do their jobs.
 And it comes through a systematic and ever-increasing level of difficulty, starting with the insanely easy, so people feel SO confident, they can’t wait for the next measurement.

 Almost every bank messes this up in a BIG way by not understanding that culture is a system of ever-increasing and significant measurements.